cnordenlow/cnordenlow.github.io/content/about.md

 This page will mostly circle around approaches to understand bigger and smaller parts of the market and economy, but it can also involve other areas like sports which is a big interest.
 I´m trying to explore these areas within the fields of data science, something I would really like to master.
 Code sharing is an important part of that - being able to share what you write will put pressure on how you do it.
 I have long ways to go there.

 Please feel free to reach out.
+[Mail easiest.](mailto:christoffer.nordenlow@outlook.com?)

 *This is a personal site.
 Everything written here will be my own personal thoughts, and have nothing to do with my employer.*

 Thanks for reading!